concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5057" href="#5057">:link:</a></sup></sub> feature

-* @HannesHasselbring and @tenjaa added a prometheus metric of the amount of tasks that are currently waiting to be scheduled when using the `limit-active-tasks` placement strategy
+* @HannesHasselbring and @tenjaa added a metric for the amount of tasks that are currently waiting to be scheduled when using the `limit-active-tasks` placement strategy. #5448